oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================
--- EduSync SaaS Platform - Definitive Multi-Tenant Schema & RLS Policy v4.0
+-- EduSync SaaS Platform - Definitive Multi-Tenant Schema & RLS Policy v4.1
 -- Description: This script refactors the database for multi-tenancy.
 It introduces a `schools` --              table and adds a `school_id` to all relevant tables to isolate data.
 RLS policies --              are rewritten to enforce strict data separation between schools.
-This is a --              foundational change to support a multi-school SaaS model.
+This version --              adds the concept of a `super_admin`.
 --
 -- INSTRUCTIONS: Run this entire script in your Supabase SQL Editor.
 THIS IS A MAJOR CHANGE.
 --               After running, you will need to manually create your first school in the `schools`